Using Notes in Wispr Flow for iOS

 Action Button

-3. Select a Wispr Flow shortcut (for example, Dictate a Flow note or Open Flow Notes).
+Select a Wispr Flow shortcut, for example Dictate a Flow note or Open Flow Notes.

 Siri Shortcuts

-• Dictate a Flow note (phrases: "take Flow note", "dictate with Flow") — starts dictation.
+Dictate a Flow note ("take Flow note", "dictate with Flow") — starts dictation.

-• Quick Dictation to Clipboard (phrases: "quick dictate with Flow", "dictate to clipboard with Flow") — dictates to clipboard.
+Quick Dictation to Clipboard ("quick dictate with Flow", "dictate to clipboard with Flow") — dictates to your clipboard.

-• Open Flow Notes (phrases: "Create note with Flow", "Create Flow note", "open Flow note") — opens a new note in the app.
+Open Flow Notes ("Create note with Flow", "Create Flow note", "open Flow note") — opens the app to a new note.

 Spotlight search